 Text: Angelique van Os | Photography: Henk Bothof

-Balrukku has worked in all ten national parks and climbed the highest mountains of Africa.
-The Rwenzoris are in his blood, his grandfather was one of the first porters and his father also worked in the park.
-“There is no comparable place, every 500 metres, every kilometre the vegetation changes.
-Even between peaks of 4000 to 5000 meters, the environment changes.
-You will be amazed.
-And bring rainwear, because the weather conditions are very unpredictable.”
+Balrukku has worked in all of Uganda’s national parks and climbed Africa’s highest mountains.
+The Rwenzori’s are in his blood.
+His grandfather was one of the first porters and his father also worked in the park.
+“There is no comparable place.
+At every 500 meters, every kilometer the vegetation changes.
+Even between the peaks of 4000 to 5000 meters the environment changes.
+You will be amazed,” he says enthusiastically.
+“And bring rain gear, because the weather conditions are very unpredictable.”

 Starting at an altitude of over 1600 meters, we climb up half sopping.
-The Mahoma trail has been in use since August 2012 and together with the ‘old path’, it’s the most interesting but also the most challenging of the eight different trekking routes of the vast park.
-After several days of climbing both paths end up on the eternal snow of the mountains Baker (4843m), Stanley (4563), Speke (4890m) and Margherita (5109), for which mountain experience is required.
+The Mahoma trail has been in use since August 2012 and, together with the ‘old trail’, forms the most interesting but also the toughest of the eight different trekking routes of the vast park.
+After several days of climbing, both trails reach the eternal snow of Mounts Baker (4843m), Stanley (4563), Speke (4890m) and Margherita (5109), which requires mountain experience.

-Suddenly a loud scream is heard in the distance, a mix between a cat in heat and a goat.
+Suddenly a loud scream is heard in the distance.
+It looks like a mix of a cat and a goat in heat.
 Guide Bwambale puts his finger on his mouth and beckons to stand next to him.
 “There are blue monkeys over there, rare primates.
-Get your binoculars.
-Do you see them?”, he asks.
-Through the flawless Swarovskiglas you can see a black monkey with a long graceful tail and a blue glow over his back.
-From a tree it peers towards us from about a hundred metres across the street.
-Suddenly a red tail and wings are racing by.
-“That was a red-blue Turaco”, the guide shouts.
-These shy birds only occur here.”
+Grab your binoculars.
+Do you see them?” he asks.
+Through the flawless Swarovski glass you can see a black monkey with a long graceful tail and a blue glow over its back.
+From a tree he peers in our direction from about a hundred meters on the other side.
+Suddenly a red tail and wings hurtles past.
+“That was a red-blue Turaco”, the guide calls out.
+These shy birds are only found here.”

 We walk on, in one day we want to reach the second camp at Lake Mahoma at 3300 meters.
 That’s a bit of a hike and a seven hour walk, but for experienced hikers and go-getters it’s time to do it.
 The untouched forest winds its way up via narrow paths, with a view over its Alps, covered by a haze of fog.
 Finally it clears up and the sun breaks through.

-The last stretch, around the raging river Kiohio, is called the Monthone zone and is reminiscent of a green savannah; an open area full of low bushes, completed with ancient tropical trees, a beautiful and surprising end.
-After about four hours of walking, we have had enough and we agree with the legendary words of explorer Douglas Freshfield: “You can be familiar with the Alps and the Caucasus, the Himalayas and the Rocky Mountains, if you haven’t wandered around in the Rwenzori Mountains, there’s still a lot to discover”.
+The last stretch, around the raging river Kiohio, is called the Monthone zone and is reminiscent of a green savanna.
+It is an open area full of low shrubs, supplemented with ancient tropical trees.
+It’s a beautiful and surprising ending.
+After about four hours of walking it is over and we agree with the legendary words of explorer Douglas Freshfield: “You may be familiar with the Alps and the Caucasus, the Himalayas and the Rocky Mountains, if you have not wandered in the Rwenzori Mountains, there is still much to discover.”